smallcloudai/web_docs_refact_ai/src/content/docs/guides/reverse-proxy.md

 openssl req -x509 -newkey rsa:4096 -nodes -keyout private_key.key -out certificate.crt -days 365
 ```

-Of course it's better to use a real certificate, because clients will be able to verify it.
+Of course it's better to use a real certificate, because clients will be able to verify it, making
+man-in-the-middle attacks impossible.
 For a self-signed certificate, you will need to set "Allow insecure server connections when using SSL" option
 in the IDE plugin settings.